-The due date for all assignments is Friday April 7th/17.
+The due date for all assignments is Tues.
+April 7th/20.

-- a.
-All assignments must be completed and turned in to be eligible to pass the course. - b.
-Any late assignment which has not been professorially approved on the basis of extenuating circumstances will be given the highest possible failing grade. - c.
-Any student who is absent more than one day from the course without professorial approval on the basis of extenuating circumstances will not be eligible to pass the course. - d.
-All assignments should be submitted in hard copy to Reception, the professor's office or faculty mailbox.
+b.
+Any late assignment which has not been professorially approved on the basis of extenuating circumstances will be given the highest possible failing grade.

+c.
+Any student who is absent more than one day from the course without professorial approval on the basis of extenuating circumstances will not be eligible to pass the course.

+d.
+All assignments must be submitted in hard copy to Reception, the professor's office or faculty mailbox.
 Do not submit electronic copies of assignments.